madfam-io/plinto/docs/enterprise/ENTERPRISE_PRODUCTION_ROADMAP.md

 3. Engage external security audit firm
 4. Establish project governance and reporting

-This roadmap serves as both a technical implementation guide and strategic business transformation plan, positioning Plinto for sustained growth in the enterprise identity market.
+This roadmap serves as both a technical implementation guide and strategic business transformation plan, positioning Janua for sustained growth in the enterprise identity market.